Application Process for Undergraduate Programs

 Decisions are sent out via e-mailed.
 Accepted students will also receive an acceptance packet in the mail.
 See the acceptance letter for the deadline to submit a deposit to secure a place in the class.

 Incoming students will be required to submit a background check after being offered admission, and prior to enrollment at SUNY Upstate.
 All admitted students are admitted conditionally until background check results are obtained and reviewed by SUNY Upstate.
-Information from the background check not revealed in the application may result in revocation of the acceptance to SUNY Upstate.

 Enrolling students are required to attend Orientation.